 Your position as homemaker makes it more important than ever to have an experienced family lawyer on your side who can explain your rights and negotiate a fair outcome for you and your family.

 In our experience spouses who have taken on the role of homemaker often neglect to put themselves first in a divorce.
-It’s our job to look out for them and this includes spotting areas that could reduce their settlement if they are not handled correctly.
+It’s our job to look out for you and this includes spotting areas that could reduce your settlement if they are not handled correctly.
 As pension specialists, for example, we make sure the breadwinner’s pension pot has been valued accurately.
 We also verify the valuations of property, business interests and other assets.

-We cannot stress strongly enough how important it is for homemakers to have this kind of expert advice early on in the divorce process.
+We cannot stress strongly enough how important it is for you to have this kind of expert advice early on in the divorce process.
 Most cases are settled out of court these days which means agreements tend to be reached through negotiation rather than by a judge.
 We will act in the best interests of you and your family to make sure your contribution to the marriage is recognised and your financial future is secure.